Current as of July 2015 | Download print version (in PDF)

 There are no double tax treaties between the United States and Kenya.

-The Finance Act 2012 limits the validity period of income tax exemption certificates.
+The Finance Act 2012 limits the validity period of income tax exemption certificates to five years.
 A tax exemption certificate shall be renewed where an application is made to the Minister of Finance, through the Commissioner, at least six months before the expiry period.
-The Ministry may also revoke an exemption on the basis of any just cause (Finance Act 2012 First Schedule, Para.
-10).
+The renewal certificate is to be issued within 60 days of lodging the application.
+The Ministry may also revoke an exemption on the basis of any just cause (Income Tax Act First Schedule, Para.
+10 as amended by section 23 of Finance Act, 2012).

 This affects trusts, NGOs, churches and other charitable organizations involved in relief, education, and religious activities.